coopdevs/monitoring-role/README.md

 An Ansible role for maintaining monitoring tools of the Grafana ecosystem.

 Uses docker to install the Prometheus exporter `node_exporter`, that collects general data about the state of a host.
-We plan to add also `promtail`, the main exporter for Loki, a logs server similar to Prometheus and compatible to Grafana.
+We plan to add also `promtail`, the main exporter for Loki, a logs server similar to Prometheus and compatible with Grafana.

 ## Using this role